Colleen Moore: Later years

 In the 1960s, Moore formed a television production company with King Vidor, with whom she had worked in the 1920s.
 She published two books in the late 1960s, How Women Can Make Money in the Stock Market (1969) and her autobiography, Silent Star: Colleen Moore Talks About Her Hollywood (1968).
-She also figures prominently alongside Vidor in Sidney D. Kirkpatrick's book, A Cast of Killers, which recounts Vidor's attempt to make a film of and solve the murder of William Desmond Taylor.
-In that book she is recalled as having been a successful real estate broker in Chicago and partner in the investment firm Merrill Lynch after her film career.
+She also figures prominently alongside Vidor in Sidney D. Kirkpatrick's book, A Cast of Killers, which recounts Vidor's attempt to make a film about and solve the murder of William Desmond Taylor.
+In that book she is recalled as having been a successful real-estate broker in Chicago and partner in the investment firm Merrill Lynch after her film career.

 At the height of her fame, Moore was earning $12,500 per week.
-She was an astute investor, and through her investments, remained wealthy for the rest of her life.
-In her later years she would frequently attend film festivals, and was a popular interview subject always willing to discuss her Hollywood career.
+She was an astute investor, and through her investments remained wealthy for the rest of her life.
+In her later years, she would frequently attend film festivals and was a popular interview subject, always willing to discuss her Hollywood career.
 She was a participant in the documentary series Hollywood (1980), providing her recollections of Hollywood's silent film era.

 Personal life

 Moore was married four times.
 Her first marriage was to John McCormick of First National Studios.
 They married in 1923 and divorced in 1930.
-In 1932, Moore married stockbroker Albert P. Scott.
-That union ended in divorce in 1934.
-Moore's third marriage was to Homer Hargrave, whom she married in 1936; he provided funding for her dollhouse and she adopted his son, Homer Hargrave, Jr and his daughter, Judy Hargrave.
+In 1932, Moore married the stockbroker Albert P. Scott.
+The union ended in divorce in 1934.
+Moore's third marriage was to another stockbroker, Homer Hargrave, whom she married in 1936.
+He provided funding for her dollhouse and she adopted his son, Homer Hargrave Jr, and his daughter, Judy Hargrave.
 The couple remained married until Hargrave's death in 1964.
-Then, in 1982, she married builder Paul Magenot, and they remained together until Moore's death in 1988.
+In 1982, she married the builder Paul Magenot, and they remained together until Moore's death in 1988.